Skip to main content

 Verify the collection response

-A successful response returns a payment address and checkout URL:
+A successful response returns a deposit address and checkout URL:

 The address field is where your customer sends funds.
 The paymentUrl leads to a hosted checkout page with a QR code and payment instructions.